 In the more common deferred exchange, the disposition of the relinquished property and acquisition of the replacement property must be mutually dependent parts of an integrated transaction facilitating the exchange of property.
 To qualify as a Section 1031 exchange, a deferred exchange must be distinguished from the case of a taxpayer simply selling one property and using the proceeds to purchase another property (which is a taxable transaction).

 The IRS warns that you should be wary of individuals promoting improper use of like-kind exchanges.
 Some educational materials and internet sales pitches seem to propose that a vacation home automatically qualifies for the 1031 exchange.
 You'll also hear promoters of like-kind exchanges refer to them as “tax-free” exchanges, rather than “tax-deferred” exchanges.
 And you may even be advised to claim an exchange despite having already taken possession of cash proceeds from a property sale.

 Failure to comply with the deadlines and all the rules will likely result in a failed exchange.
-If you take control of cash or other proceeds before the exchange is complete, the entire transaction of like-kind exchange treatment is disqualified and all gain is immediately taxable.
+If you take control of cash or other proceeds before the exchange is complete, the entire transaction of like-kind exchange treatment is disqualified, and all gain is immediately taxable.
 You might even be held liable for penalties and interest on your transactions.
 I highly recommend you use an expert to do this for you.

 A Stress-Free Way to Do a 1031 Exchange

-Online real estate platforms have been revolutionizing the way investors buy property.
-Many of these platforms allow you to buy shares of both commercial and residential property with relatively small minimum required investments.
+Online real estate platforms have been revolutionizing the way investors buy a property.
+Many of these platforms allow you to buy shares of both commercial and residential property with a relatively small minimum required investments.